Funding Opportunities

 Scorecards

-FY2025 CoC Program New and Renewal Project Scorecards were approved by the NC BoS CoC Steering Committee on April 1, 2025.
+FY2025 CoC Program New and Renewal Project Scorecards are under development by the Scorecard Committee and will be posted here once approved by the NC BoS CoC Steering Committee.

 FY2025 CoC Program Funding Priorities